All's Fort |

 (1755 - 1759, 1763 - 1764), Shippensburg

 A bastioned log stockade built and used by the Pennsylvania colonial militia.
 The guns were withdrawn in 1759, but the fort was still maintained, and was regarrisoned in 1763.
-Site located on East Burd Street.
+Site located on the 300-block of East Burd Street.

 (thanks to John J. McCorriston, Shippensburg Historical Society, for providing info)